Detective Chinatown 3: Plot

 During the trial, Masaru was about to be sentenced but Qin managed to reach the courts in time and presented his investigation.
-He declared that the whole event was all done by Chaiwit himself as he had drugged Masaru's tea, goaded him into attacking Chaiwit whilst under the influence of the drug and after Masaru had passed out from the effect, Chaiwit then wanted Masaru to cause massive hurt to himself as a way to sell the ploy but as Masaru was there for negotiations and did not bring his dagger with him into the meeting, Chaiwit had to improvise by smashing the glass divider and use a piece of the shattered glass to stab himself, causing a false flag situation of Masaru attempting to assassinate Chaiwit.
-Qin then went on and claim that Chaiwit had initially survived his own stabbing but was eventually killed by Kobayashi herself after Chaiwit was left alone with her in the car.
+He declared that the whole event was all done by Chaiwit himself as he had drugged Masaru's tea, goaded him into attacking Chaiwit whilst under the influence of the drug and after Masaru had passed out from the effect, Chaiwit then wanted Masaru to cause massive hurt to himself as a way to sell the ploy, but as Masaru was there for negotiations and did not bring his dagger with him into the meeting, Chaiwit had to improvise by smashing the glass divider and use a piece of the shattered glass to stab himself, causing a false flag situation on Masaru attempting to assassinate Chaiwit.
+Qin then went on and claimed that Chaiwit had initially survived his own stabbing but was eventually killed by Kobayashi herself after Chaiwit was left alone with her in the car.
 With the help of Kiko, they restructured the entire glass panel and declared that one piece of the shrapnel was missing from the scene and it was the final murder weapon used to assassinate Chaiwit.
-Just then, Tang barged into the courtroom producing the missing handkerchief and the missing glass shard as evidence to tie Kobayashi to the murder.
+Just then, Tang barged into the courtroom holding the missing handkerchief and the missing glass shard as evidence to tie Kobayashi to the murder.
 However, in a twist of events, Masaru still pleaded guilty in murdering Chaiwit, confusing everyone.
 Just as another round of verdict was about to be read, Jack barged into the courtroom with new evidence he had collected from China.
 John had found out that Masaru was actually a Japanese war orphan abandoned in China after the defeat of the Japanese during WWII and Kobayashi was actually Masaru's daughter that he too had abandoned in order for a better life once he travelled back to Japan.
 Masaru then revealed that he did not intend to abandon Kobayashi and her mother but was forced to by his father and was dragged into a political marriage with the daughter of the then-boss of his current Yakuza organization in order to save his daughter's life.
-However, Kobayashi retorted that instead of saving her life, their lives were even more miserable once Masaru wasn't there to assist her mon and herself as they had lost their only pillar of support and in order to feed a young Kobayashi, her mother had to resort to prostituting herself and even stealing which eventually landed her in jail and dying there.
-Kobayashi would eventually admit that driven by revenge of her mother's sufferings and death, Anna planned to make her father suffer, by making him a suspect of the murder she had committed and she had used Chaiwit as a bridge to bring down Masaru.
+However, Kobayashi retorted that instead of saving her life, their lives were even more miserable once Masaru wasn't there to assist her mom and herself as they had lost their only pillar of support, and in order to feed a young Kobayashi, her mother had to resort to prostituting herself and even stealing which eventually landed her in jail and dying there.
+Kobayashi would eventually admit that driven by revenge of her mother's sufferings and death, Kobayashi planned to make her father suffer, by making him a suspect of the murder she had committed and she had used Chaiwit as a bridge to bring down Masaru.

 With the arrest of Kobayashi and the acquittal of Masaru, the film ends with all the other detectives ranked under Q in Crimaster to be united against Q and fighting them.